-Bicycle Rent||Rp15.000/hour (single) Rp25.000/hour (double)|
+|Bicycle Rent||Rp15.000/hour (single) Rp25.000/hour (double)|

 TMII is equipped well with facilities.
-Large parking lots accommodate dozens of cars and buses.
+Large parking lots accommodate hundreds of cars and buses.
 There are hotels inside the complex for visitors looking for a place to stay.
 Also, restaurants, gift shops, and even a bookstore are also available within the area.
-Toilets are available at almost every parks and museum.
+Toilets are available at almost every park and museum.

 How To Get To Taman Mini Indonesia Indah

-From Soekarno Hatta International Airport, visitors can go to Taman Mini Indonesia Indah by rental cars or taxi.
+From Soekarno Hatta International Airport, visitors could go to Taman Mini Indonesia Indah by rental car or taxi.
 While the journey takes 1 hour.
-Certainly, it is not including time waste being trap in Jakarta’s horrendous traffic.
+Certainly, it does not include time wasted being trapped in Jakarta’s horrendous traffic.
 Using a taxi straight from the airport is also expensive.

 Therefore, choose public transport instead.
 Use a Damri bus with the route from Soekarno Hatta Airport to Tamini Square.
 Visitors can find Damri busses near the airport’s Terminal 3.
 From Tamini Square, make transit and hop on to a bus heading for the Taman Mini entrance.
 For a faster option, visitors can use a taxi service from Tamini Square to the destination.